Google Says CPU Patches Cause 'Negligible Impact On Performance' With New 'Retpoline' Technique - Slashdot

 Pentium 4.99989 disaster seems like yesterday.

-Or just Buy AMD & get no slow down with more p (Score:4)
+Or just Buy AMD & get no slow down with more p (Score:5, Informative)

 Or just Buy AMD & get no slow down with more pci-e lanes.